top of page

 Why Content Generation Is the Wrong Goal

-This is not a theoretical risk.
+This isn't a theoretical risk.
 We see it reflected in how AI systems decide which organizations to recommend.

 Associations exist to interpret complexity.
 To set standards.
 To provide context others cannot.
 When AI is used simply to accelerate output, it bypasses the very reason the association exists.